WanquanF/NeuralPoints/README.md

 ![avatar](./utils/Pipeline_v5.png)

 ## Prerequisite Installation
-The code has been tested with Python3.8, PyTorch 1.6 and Cuda 10.2:
+The code has been tested on Ubuntu 18, with Python3.8, PyTorch 1.6 and Cuda 10.2:

     conda create --name NePs